 Regarded as one of Sardinia’s most enchanting Medieval cities, Alghero has become one of the area’s most popular international yacht charter destinations.
 Just steps away from the idyllic Riviera del Corallo, Spanish-infused Alghero, which has street signs written in both Italian and Catalan, has a personality all of its own.

-A typical Mediterranean village, Carloforte includes serene palaces and government buildings, packed cafes and an enchanting, palm-lined waterfront.
-A semicircle of cream-colored, majestic buildings climb its sloped hillside, while quaint, cobblestone streets – filled with locals wandering to grab a sunset aperitif – wind through its central town.
+A typical Mediterranean village, Carloforte includes serene palaces and government buildings, packed cafes, and an enchanting, palm-lined waterfront.
+A semicircle of cream-colored, majestic buildings climbs its sloped hillside, while quaint, cobblestone streets – filled with locals wandering to grab a sunset aperitif – wind through its central town.

 Located just a short drive from Alghero, Neptune’s Grotto is a beautiful stalactite cave that has been made famous by the movie, “Island of Mutations.”
 First discovered in the 18th century by local fishermen, this now-popular tourist attraction was named after the Roman god of the sea, Neptune.